The Coulomb Branch Formula for Quiver Moduli Spaces

-The Coulomb branch formula proposed in \cite{1103.1887,1207.2230,1302.5498} is a conjectural formula for $\bar Q(\gamma; \zeta; y,t)$ for an arbitrary quiver, under the assumption that the superpotential $W$ is generic.
+The Coulomb branch formula proposed in \cite{1103.1887,1207.2230,1302.5498} is a conjectural formula, valid for an arbitrary quiver, which expresses $Q(\gamma; \zeta; y,t)$ in terms of a set of invariants $\OmS(\alpha;t)$, which are independent of the stability condition $\zeta$ and (for a generic superpotential $W$) of the complex parameter $y$.
+We refer to the $\OmS(\alpha;t)$ as the `single-centered' or `pure-Higgs' invariants.
+An independent mathematical definition of these invariants would be highly desirable.
 This formula was motivated from the study of multi-centered black hole quantum mechanics in $\NN=2$ supergravity.
 Our goal in this note is to explain this formula in mathematical detail, leaving out physical motivations.
 For the physical reasoning that led to the formula, and for the proof of some of its properties, the reader is referred to the original papers.
 More pedagogical reviews can be found in \cite{1304.7159,Diab}.
+As an aid to the reader, we represent below the dependency of the main ingredients which enter the Coulomb branch formula, with equation numbers where the relations can be found:

 Finally a word about notation: throughout our discussion we shall reserve the symbols $\gamma_1,\cdots \gamma_K$ for the basis vectors of $\Gamma^+$ as introduced above.
 On the other hand the symbols $\gamma$, $\alpha_i$, $\beta_i$ etc. will be used to label more general elements of $\Gamma^+$ and occasionally also elements of the vector space $\VV$ which do not necessarily lie in $\Gamma^+$.